Automation guides

 This is where the real magic happens.
 In the Bulk Product Creator, you create a master template for a specific blank—like a Bella+Canvas 3001 or a Gildan 64000.

 Because John wanted the highest quality mockups, he integrated Smart Object Realism.
-Unlike generic tools that just “paste” your design over an image, Mockup Maestro’s engine ensures the artwork follows the natural folds, shadows, and texture of the fabric.
+Instead of flattening artwork over a static photo, Mockup Maestro’s engine makes the design follow the natural folds, shadows, and texture of the fabric.
 It looks real because John’s film industry background taught him that lighting and texture are everything in visual storytelling.

 When you apply your saved template to your batch of designs, Mockup Maestro: